A Guide to B2B Marketing Funnels

 Marketing materials: Case studies, white papers, demos, testimonials, product and pricing comparisons, ads

 Creating a B2B marketing or sales funnel is a data-driven process.
 You need to learn how and why people move through the customer journey, as well as what makes other people drop off the funnel.
 Marketing teams also analyze the funnel to identify ways to boost conversions.

 Tie each stage to specific channels or touchpoints

 By mapping B2B buyers’ touchpoints to different parts of the funnel, you can identify the most appropriate and effective marketing channels for each stage.
 You might see that customers typically discover your company through your blog posts and that those who eventually become customers show early signs of interest by signing up for your newsletter.

 You’ll need to have a customer journey map – a visualization of your customer interactions – to be able to tie touchpoints to funnel stages.
-For more on this, check out our Guide to how B2B customer journeys are evolving in 2022.
+For more on this, check out our Guide to how B2B customer journeys are evolving.

 Examples of touchpoints include:

 Identify and measure metrics of customer engagement at different stages